raml-org/raml-by-example/quick-osprey-mock/README.md

   })
 ```

-Try it out.
+## Test It
+We can use `curl` or any http client to make sure it's working.

 ```
 curl 127.0.0.1:3000
 ```

+## Flesh it out
-Add a more complex endpoint.
+Here we'll add a more complex endpoint that expects an authorization header.

 ```
 /users: